ferritinman/aws-bootcamp-cruddur-2023/journal/week3.md

  *  The terminal process "/usr/bin/bash '-c', 'docker compose -f "docker-compose.yml" up -d --build'" terminated with exit code: 2.
  *  Terminal will be reused by tasks, press any key to close it.
 ```
+Update 2023-03-10 - Gitpod seems to have fixed itself

 ## Homework Challenges

+I am starting to run out of credits for GitPod, troubleshooting the issue above so I've decided to shelve any GitPod development this week.

+I did try to run docker compose locally but didn't get it completely working.
+There is something that got installed that found some errors in my js code that I had to fix from this  [checkin](https://github.com/ferritinman/aws-bootcamp-cruddur-2023/commit/ad20c66445fc464a1ce794406e63d5f476e1b63e)

+Not sure if it counts, but I followed your video and fixed the CSS for better contrasts in the UI.

+I did some research on the "Sidecar" design pattern on [https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar](https://learn.microsoft.com/en-us/azure/architecture/patterns/sidecar)